kndtran/kndtran/README.md

 ### Hi there 👋

-I'm a Research Software Engineer in IBM, working in the Almaden Research Center in San Jose, CA.
+I'm a Research Software Engineer in IBM, working in the Almaden Research Center in San Jose, CA. Most of my work is inner source, so you won't see much here unfortunately.

 My background is in applied DS/ML/NLP and now working with LLMs and Conversational AI.
+My interests are

 - Data for AI
 - Evaluation of AI systems